openstack-archive/fuel-specs/specs/10.0/role-decomposition.rst

 End user impact
 ---------------

-Initially, tags based task's resolution should be optional for user and may be enabled by option 'Tags resolution engine'.
-User will be able to detach set of components described in the specification from controller node.
+User will be able to create roles with specific set of tags.
-User can change set of tags for any role using nailgun API and CLI for particular environment or release.
-If user don't assign some of mandatory tags(tags what are declared in release information) warning message should be provided to user.

-Workflow:
-- user assigning role to the node
+Initially, user has only default set of roles and its tags.
+If he wants, for example, create detached role with 'mysql', he should create new cluster role containing only 'mysql' tag.
-- user is able to configure set of tags for this node
+User is able to modify roles(and its set of tags) in any moment except of deployment process.

 ------------------
 Performance impact